gentoo-mirror/xira/README.md

 # Overview
 This is a personal portage overlay, which was initially created with a goal in mind of adding patches to C/C++ programs which can't compile on Clang either with default CFLAGS, or with my more extreme ones (per `features/stylize`).

-Due to certain... reasons...
-IRL, after August of 2023 I haven't had any motivation to do anything, including modifying anything here.
-My motivation has been coming back as of writing, but I've shifted the goal.
-I don't think I could maintain what I had in mind by myself, and most things seem to build with my settings, or without using LTO.

 Now this repo is *primarily* for packages related to gnome, such as video-trimmer or secrets, and Source Engine/SRCDS related tools.
 The rest is programs I haven't seen packaged in any other repo, that I use.